nth-chile/gagesalzano2/src/_projects/Deskpass.md

   "><img src='{{ site.url }}/assets/images/posts/deskpass/dp-locations.gif'></div>
 </div>

-<p class="bg">To support network expansion, we created a city name lock-up style that references the intial logotype.
-This allowed us to make each new market feel unique and show-off the expansion.</p>
+<p class="bg">To support the expansion of the Deskpass network, a expandable version of the logo was created to brand each new market.</p>

 {{slide['end']}}